alekseyl/rails_select_on_includes/README.md

+#Rails version

+Supports rails 4.x and rails 5 now!

 # RailsSelectOnIncludes

 This gem solves issue in rails: https://github.com/rails/rails/issues/15185 for base_class.

-It was impossible to select virtual attributes to object from its relations or any other way when using includes and where.
+It was impossible to select virtual attributes to object from its relations or any other way when using includes and where ( actually when includes becomes eager_load, i.e. when you add not SOME_CONDITION, but SOME_CONDITION_ON_INCLUDES ).

 Example from upper rails issue: